smathot/time_series_test/readme.md

 ### When to use `lmer_permutation_test()`?

 `lmer_permutation_test()` implements a fairly standard cluster-based permutation test, which differs from most other implementations in that it relies on linear mixed-effects modeling to calculate the test statistics.
 Therefore, this function tends to be extremely computationally intensive, but should also be more sensitive than cluster-based permutation tests that are based on average data.
 Its main advantage as compared to `lmer_crossvalidation_test()` is that it is also valid for data with multiple components, such as event-related potentials (ERPs).

+### Can the tests also be based on regular multiple regression (instead of linear mixed effects modeling)?

+Yes.
+If you pass `groups=None` to any of the functions, the analysis will be based on a regular multiple linear regression instead of linear mixed effects modeling.

 ## Installation